RenderKit/embree/doc/src/compilation.md

 then first remove the "Re-run CMake if any of its inputs changed." section from the `build.ninja` file and run the above command again.

+You can also create an Embree package using the following command:

+    cmake --build . --target PACKAGE

+Please see the [Building Embree Applications] section on how to build your application with such an Embree package.

 ### Windows HPG Driver Installation